 Healthy fish in your system shows the following behavior:

-2. A graceful pattern of swimming.
+- A graceful pattern of swimming.
 No lethargy.
-However, catfish sleep at the bottom of the fish tank often until they wake up and begin feeding.
+However, catfish often sleep at the bottom of the fish tank until they wake up and begin feeding.

-4. No marks, discolored blotches, streaks or lines.
+- No marks, discolored blotches, streaks, or lines.

 Fish Diseases in Aquaponics

-Several conditions can cause fish health problems in your aquaponics system; these are fish disease, parasites, fungus, and bacteria.
+Several conditions can cause fish health problems in your aquaponics system: fish disease, parasites, fungi, and bacteria.
 These can all appear in your fish tank and quickly spread disastrous effects on the fish.
-The chance of fish disease or stress is especially high when you introduce new fish or add new water to your system as new fish might have brought diseases with them.
+The chance of fish disease or stress is especially high when you introduce new fish or add new water to your system, as the new fish might have brought diseases with them.

-Prevention is the best way to prevent disease in fish, and being able to recognize the signs of fish diseases can help you avoid loss of fish in your aquaponics system.
-In preventing fish disease, it is important to check your fish regularly for any of the following signs:
+Prevention is the best way to prevent disease in fish, and recognizing the signs of fish diseases can help you avoid the loss of fish in your aquaponics system.
+In preventing fish disease, it is essential to check your fish regularly for any of the following signs:

-- Check their appearance regularly because several parasitic and fungal infections can be visible to the fish skin, scales, or fins.
+- Check their appearance regularly because several parasitic and fungal infections can be visible on the fish skin, scales, or fins.

 The following factors can cause fish disease in your aquaponics system.